PopupViewModel

 title String

-The title of the popup.
-This can be set generically on the popup no matter the features that are selected.
+The title of the widget.
+This can be set to any string value no matter the features that are selected.
 If the selected feature has a PopupTemplate, then the title set in the corresponding template is used here.

 Example